MicrosoftEdge/MSEdgeExplainers/TimeLimitedPermissions/Explainer.md

 ## What to do with existing permissions

-Any permissions granted or denited prior to implementation of this API would remain as-is.
-A User Agent may choose to prompt users to audit their permissions if they know permissions have been granted by a user prior to this API becomign available.
+Any permissions granted or denied prior to implementation of this API would remain as-is.
+A User Agent may choose to prompt users to audit their permissions if they know permissions have been granted by a user prior to this API becoming available.

 ## Open Questions